 By Nellie S. Huang, Senior Associate Editor

-At Kiplinger, we’ve been writing about mutual funds since the 1950s, and have been putting together a list of our favorite no-load mutual funds since 2004, drawing on the broad experience of our editors.
+At Kiplinger, we’ve been writing about mutual funds since the 1950s, and we’ve been putting together a list of our favorite no-load mutual funds since 2004, drawing on the broad experience of our editors.
 We believe in holding funds rather than trading them, so we focus on promising funds with solid long-term records – and managers with tenures to match.

-Our slide show will give you a quick introduction to each of the 25 funds: what makes them tick, and what kind of returns they’ve delivered.
+Our slide show will give you a quick introduction to each of the 25 low-fee mutual funds: what makes them tick, and what kind of returns they’ve delivered.
 Check it out.